gpergrossi/tetris-ai/readme.md

 This repository includes a pretty cool Tetris AI I wrote some time in high school.
 It isn't anything overly fancy, but it does the trick.
 The AI is built on top of the ITetris interface, which defines a playable tetris game implemented by TetrisImpl.
 There is also TetrisGraphics, which draws the ITetris instance using java.awt.
 To top it off, the demo also plays a midi file (The easiest way I could find to play music in Java without importing a library).

 ### Running the Code ###
 The Main class is TetrisPlayer.java.
-I use eclipse to compile and run the code, but the following CMD commands execute from the projects root directory will do the same:
+I use eclipse to compile and run the code, but the following windows commands executed from the projects root directory will do the same:
 ```
 mkdir bin
 javac -d ./bin -sourcepath ./src ./src/tetris/TetrisPlayer.java